 Prince did have kind words for Husney on at least one public occasion after the “breakup”: his previously-quoted 1981 interview with Barbara Graustark of Musician magazine.
 For the most part, however–just like with Chris Moon and, later, Pepé Willie–his former mentor’s name would be wiped from the official narrative.
 By late 1999, during an interview on CNN’s Larry King Live, the artist then-“formerly known as” Prince would refer impersonally to Husney as “my first manager, whose name escapes me” (see video below).
 As ever, Prince’s actual feelings in the aftermath of Husney’s departure remain inscrutable.
 Many of the existing biographies treat the space heater incident and its aftermath as an example of Prince’s burgeoning ego; his already-growing disconnect from the people around him; his chilling tendency to get close to people and then discard them as soon as they were no longer of use.
 But who knows how he really felt?

 So–again, in an act of artistic license–I’m discussing “Miss You” in this context.
 If this blog was a documentary about Prince’s life, I’d want to have “Miss You” playing during this sequence.
 And in any case, it’s not as if Prince never used music to reflect on his relationship with Husney–see, for example, “So Blue.”
 Like that earlier song, “Miss You” is really about a romantic relationship, likely an imaginary one.
-Over some delicate acoustic guitar chords, Prince looks back on memories so vaguely warm and fuzzy that they almost read as parodic: “I miss the ocean / I miss the time we made love under the stars / I miss the summer rain / I miss those big ol’ fancy cars / I miss the blue sky / I miss the pouring rain too / Most of all, baby, I miss you.”
-But as cheesy as the lyrics come across–really, Prince, you miss two separate kinds of rain?–the melody and vocal performance are both spellbinding.
+Over some delicate acoustic guitar chords, Prince looks back on memories so vaguely warm and fuzzy they almost read as parodic: “I miss the ocean / I miss the time we made love under the stars / I miss the summer rain / I miss those big ol’ fancy cars / I miss the blue sky / I miss the pouring rain too / Most of all, baby, I miss you.”
+But as cheesy as the lyrics come across–really, Prince, two separate kinds of rain?–the melody and vocal performance are both spellbinding.
 I especially like the multi-tracked backing vocals that come in after he sings “I miss you.”
-And, once again, the song’s slight country and western flavor feels like an embyronic version of a few of the songs on Prince: “Still Waiting” in particular.
+And the slight Country & Western flavor feels like an embyronic version of another song from his upcoming second album, “Still Waiting.”